Guest post by Ashley

 And the large red tractor sits patiently in the pasture, waiting to help stir the earth and plant the seeds.
 Something so simple to them, yet the flashy gears and ginormous tires give me pause.

 Yes, I believe that this is something that I could get use to.
 I’m both saddened and excited about my return to the city.
 It’s nice that this little piece of paradise was shared.

-This post was written by guest poster Ashley describing her feelings when she visits our little piece of paradise.
+This post was written by guest poster Ashley describing her feelings when she visited our little piece of paradise.